mayamathur/ar-t/README.md

 This repository contains all data, materials, and code required to reproduce all analyses in the paper:

-Mathur MB & VanderWeele TJ (under review).
-Methods for confounding and other biases in meta-analyses: Review and recommendations.
+Mathur MB & VanderWeele TJ (2022).
+Methods to address confounding and other biases in meta-analyses: Review and recommendations. *Annual Review of Public Health*.
+In press.

 # Applied example